ksd1221/STADGCN/README.md

 # Datasets
 We have sampled ten gas stations each from the two cities tested, Seoul and Busan, and uploaded data corresponding to price and status over a ten-day period for each station.
 Additionally, international crude oil prices and refinery supply prices have also been sampled for the same duration.
 If you wish to access more data, please visit the following site.
-- 'Opinet'(https://www.opinet.co.kr/user/main/mainView.do), the official website of the South Korea National Oil Corporation.
+[Opinet](https://www.opinet.co.kr/user/main/mainView.do), the official website of the South Korea National Oil Corporation.

-# Train and Test
-## Model Parameters
+# Model Parameters
-- device: CPU/GPU
+- learning_rate: Initial learing rate
+- batch_size: batch size
+- epochs: The number of epochs for training
+- window: The number of sequential data points used as input for the model.
+- horizon: specifies the time step in the future for which the model will predict, not a range but a single future point.
+- df_price: dataset of price
+- df_dist: dataset of distance between stations
+- df_macroeconomics: dataset of international crude oil prices and refinery supply prices.
+- col_list = column list of all features
+- cat_list = column list of categorical features
+- lstm_hidden_dim: number of hidden dimension of LSTM module
+- lstm_num_layers: number of LSTM layers
 - nb_block: number of ASTGCN blocks in the submodule
-- in_channels: number of input features
 - K: Degree of Chebyshev polynomial
 - nb_chev_filter: number of output filters in Chebyshev convolution
 - nb_time_filter: number of output filters in temporal convolution
 - time_strides: stride of the temporal convolution
-- cheb_polynomials: pre-calculated Chebyshev polynomials
 - num_for_predict: number of steps to predict
-- len_input: length of the input sequence (T)
-- num_of_vertices: number of nodes (N)
-- lstm_hidden_dim: number of hidden dimension of LSTM module
-- lstm_num_layers: number of LSTM layers
-- cardinalities: cardinality list of categorical variables
+- save_path: save path for model
+- device: CPU/GPU